I encourage you to investigate all options and arrive at an informed decision

 Other options include using your Health Savings (HSA) or Flexible Spending Accounts (FSA) to pay for therapy using pre-tax dollars.
 I do take all types of HSA and FSA cards with major credit logos on them.
 If you do not have one of these accounts, you could speak with your tax preparer to see if you could deduct therapy expenses from your taxes as an out-of-pocket health expense.
 Please note that these type of accounts make it harder to get couples therapy covered, so check on that before you begin.

-Couples sometimes find that 50-minutes is not enough time to fully address their concerns and may book 80-minute sessions at the rate of $175 per session.
+Couples sometimes find that a typical 50-minute session is not enough time to fully address their concerns and may book 80-minute sessions at the rate of $175 per session.
 80-minute sessions must be arranged in advance.

 I accept cash, check, credit cards, and FSA or HSA with credit card logos.
 All payments are due at the time of session.
 Please note that there is a $30 fee on all returned checks.